-Colantuono, Highsmith & Whatley has a robust practice helping cities and counties regulate California’s burgeoning marijuana industries.
+Colantuono, Highsmith & Whatley has a robust practice advising cities and counties as they regulate California’s burgeoning marijuana industries.

 With experienced practice group leaders in Pasadena and Grass Valley, we assist local governments in drafting tax, land use, business license and health and safety ordinances to tax and regulate commercial and personal cultivation, distribution, sales, dispensaries, delivery services, manufacturing, and testing.
-We advise our clients about state and federal legal developments affecting their authority to regulate.
+We advise our clients about state and federal legal developments affecting their authority.